 Zero-hour contracts are an example of an availability provision.
 These require an employee to be available to work whenever an employer asks them to work.
 Employees under these terms have no guaranteed hours of work, so they must remain alert to a request from any employer, at any time, to work.
 These contracts impact employees’ personal time as they must remain continuously alert to the prospect of work, without reasonable compensation.
 This is why the government intervened.

 The Act now sets out that availability provisions are enforceable only if the employment agreement contains guaranteed hours of work and reasonable compensation for giving up time for any availability provision.
 This explicitly stops zero-hour contracts from being lawful.
 In New Zealand Post, the Employment Court clarified the regulation of availability provisions applying beyond zero-hour contracts.
+For a waged worker the compensation must be in addition to their specified wage.
+The Act does allow an employment agreement to provide that for a salaried worker, the compensation is included in the salary, but this must be expressly stated.

 In New Zealand Post, it was found that the minimum hours stated in the employment agreement amounted to guaranteed hours for delivery agents.
 As a result, an availability provision could be included.
 The provision in question required an employee to work overtime when it was available on rostered days.
 This was deemed unenforceable as it did not provide reasonable compensation for employees who were giving up their time as a requirement to the company.
 As a result, section 67E was engaged and employees could decline to make themselves available for the overtime work.